 The forecast for the next morning was clear skies—maybe not dramatic, but good for the planned moonset and ideal for alpenglow on the crest.
 My general rule for any location is to arrive at least 30 minutes before the “official” (flat horizon) sunrise time, but in the Alabama Hills in winter, I like to get out there even earlier because the warm light from the eastern horizon light reflects off the snow and granite makes the peaks appear to glow in the dark.

 The next morning, loading up in the dark at the hotel I glance toward Mt.
 Whitney and saw a bank of clouds fringing the crest.
 At first I was concerned that these clouds would obliterate Mt.
 Whitney, but arriving at our spot in the Alabama Hills, I realized the peak was indeed out, its tip just barely poking into the clouds.
-We’d arrived about 45 minutes before sunrise, but I barked (gently) at everyone not to delay, that the light (that still required headlamps to navigate) was great photography, despite what their eyes told them.
+We’d arrived about 45 minutes before sunrise, but I barked (gently) at everyone not to delay, that despite what their eyes told them, this light (that still required headlamps to navigate) makes for great photography.
 Most beelined to the arch, but I saw a telephoto opportunity and quickly set up right next to the car.

 White with snow, Mt.
 Whitney stood in dramatic contrast to the dark sky and foreground.
 Using the thin strip of clouds to frame the crest, I started by including some of the sky above the clouds, but quickly tightened my composition to simplify the composition.
 My 30-second exposure to brightened the image far beyond what my eyes saw, and smoothed all detail from the shifting clouds.

 The eastern horizon was already gold from the approaching sun, and while I couldn’t really tell that by looking at Whitney, it was apparent with my very first frame.
-The light you see on the clouds and Whitney in this image is reflected from the horizon, even though the sun was more than a half-hour from rising.
-All of the darker terrain below Whitney was too low for a direct view of the horizon light.
+The sun was more than a half-hour from rising, so the light you see on the clouds and Whitney is reflected from the horizon glow, while the darker terrain below Whitney was too low for a direct view of the horizon light.